w3c/wai-media-guide/description.md

 (Make sure on the web page where the video is available, the Audio Described version uses the correct version that you just created.)

-### Developing Description in a Separate Audio File Only
+### Creating Description in a Separate Audio File Only

 This requires skills and software for audio recording and audio editing.